 Let's change the height to 4.12, the width to 4.12, let's close, and now we have the perfect image for our org chart.

 That was quite a complex process, so I'm going to repeat it again for another image.
 Let's go to Insert, Picture, and select another image, and we'll insert.

 Let's push up from the bottom because there isn't a lot of space at the top, so that it's almost a square.

-Close.
-And we now have a perfect square for a second image.
-To make sure it's the right size, right click, go to size and position, make the height 4.12, the width 4.12.
-Make sure the lock aspect ratio and relative to original picture size are ticked.
-Close.
-And now we have a second image that will fit in our org chart.
+Let's set the width and height equal to the same value.
+To crop the remaining height from the image, let's just make the height 7.23 as well, close, and we now have a perfect square for our second image.
+To make sure it's the right size, right-click, go to Size and Position, make the height 4.12, the width 4.12, make sure the Lock aspect ratio and Relative to original picture size are ticked, close, and now we have a second image that will fit in our org chart.
 I'll do one more by inserting another picture.

 The last two images can be adjusted in the exact same way, leaving the following five images ready for our org chart.